Decomposed Linear Dynamical Systems (dLDS) for learning the latent components of neural dynamics: Discussion, Limitations, and Future Work

 \section{Discussion, Limitations, and Future Work}

-\looseness=-1 In this work, we present a manifold-flow inspired model of learning decomposed linear dynamical systems.
-Our proposed model, dLDS, strictly generalizes the idea of switching linear systems to a model where linear combinations of a finite dictionary of systems can represent a richer set of dynamics.
-We present the model in both continuous- and discrete-time settings, and provide both synthetic and real-data examples of learning the dynamics dictionary in practice.
+In this work, we present a manifold-flow-inspired model of learning decomposed Linear Dynamical Systems.
+Our proposed model, dLDS, expands on the idea of switching linear systems to a model where linear combinations of a finite dictionary of systems can represent a richer set of dynamics.
+Unlike more unstructured dynamics models~\citep{harris2021time,proctor2016dynamic,luttinen2014linear}, the sparsity specifically provides an intuitive sense of interpretability for the dynamics that we observe over multiple examples.
+We present the model in both continuous- and discrete-time settings and provide both synthetic and real-data examples of learning the dynamics dictionary in practice.

 Our model-learning provides an avenue by which we can estimate dynamical systems that are locally linear at each point, but whose parameters change over time.
-This ability enables both the estimation and tracking of non-stationary dynamics, as well as the approximation of nonlinear dynamics by treating the nonlinearity as a temporal non-stationarity.

-Our model implementation was able to be run on typical desktops, and did not require specialized hardware.
-The learning procedure requires setting a number of parameters, including regularization parameters, and selecting the number of latent and dynamics coefficients.
-Important targets of future work will be to develop additional approaches to automatically set the model hyperparameters, which would be increasingly important as we continue to apply our work to understanding neural dynamics.
+This enables both the estimation and tracking of non-stationary dynamics, as well as the approximation of nonlinear dynamics by treating the nonlinearity as a temporal non-stationarity.
+The learning procedure requires tuning a number of parameters, including regularization parameters and the number of latent and dynamics coefficients.
+Important targets of future work will be to develop approaches to automatically set the model hyperparameters.
+Furthermore, we aim to investigate additional aspects of the model such as its stability, its performance under different statistical assumptions (e.g. Poisson), and its predictive capability.

-In this work, we primarily focused on the linear observation model common in many neural data analysis methods.
+In this work, we primarily focused on the linear observation model (Eq.~\eqref{eq:1}) common in many neural data analysis methods.
 However, it is known that for manifold structured data, nonlinear models can often further reduce data dimensionality.
-Thus future methods should implement nonlinear observation models to reduce the dimensionality of the space in which the dynamics dictionary is learned, e.g., learning transport operators in the latent space of an auto-encoder~\cite{Connor2021identitypreserving}.
+Thus future methods should implement nonlinear observation models to reduce the dimensionality of the space in which the dynamics dictionary is learned, e.g., learning DOs in the latent space of an auto-encoder~\citep{Connor2021identitypreserving}.

+The examples we present highlight a series of both simple and more complex systems.
+We note that even the simpler systems represent plausible system behaviors in real data that are not captured well by existing techniques.
+For example, the evolution of a system at different speeds indeed targets a weakness of switching models.
+However, it is not a contrived example.
+In fact, there are noted examples of neural systems that have warped timescales representing elongated processing of the same computation~\citep{Wang2017}.